 The 45001 Standard is a relatively new standard, released in March 2018, and has been compiled with a high level structure that governs the monitoring of work related injuries and advocates for internal and external policies that result in improved safety.
 ISO 45001 replaced the outgoing OHSAS 18001 – Occupational Health and Safety System.
 It’s one of the leading international standards for occupational health and safety around the globe.

-ISO 45001:2018 outlines the requirements for your organization to develop efficient safety systems.
+This standard outlines the requirements for your organization to develop efficient safety systems.
 It shows interested parties and stakeholders your organization is committed to the safety of workers and providing a safe work environment.
 It is an important sign of your business’ capability to reduce costs through preventing workplace injury and illness, and requires top management to display evidence of your attempt to mitigate OH&S risks.

 What Our Clients Say